 Quick note!
-These are generally aimed at "natural" childbirth.
-If you plan to have an epidural or pain management, or end up with a medically necessary Cesarean, that's totally fine!
-I still think it's good information to have and they address those, as well.
+These are generally aimed at unmedicated ("natural") childbirth.
+If you plan to have an epidural or pain management, or end up having a Cesarean, that's totally fine!
+Birth is unpredictable.
+It's good information to have, and they address those, as well.
 I don't have time to judge you, I have to go figure out what my toddler just ate off the floor.
-Peace.
+Peace. ✌🏻

 - The Thinking Woman's Guide to a Better Birth by Henci Goer was really helpful to me.
 The author starts out stating that she clearly has a bias, but her bias is based on the conclusions drawn from all the research she did.
 That's what she covers in the book.
 It's not about telling you what to do, but offers the studies and statistics that help you make an informed decision about your care.